osic/ref-impl/documents/bare_metal_provisioning.md

 With the deployment host provisioning done, SSH to it.

-Next, you will download a pre-packaged LXC container that contains everything you need to PXE boot the rest of the servers.
+Next, you will download a pre-packaged LXC container that contains a tool you need to PXE boot the rest of the servers called Cobbler

+### Cobbler overview

+There is a numerous tools that implement the PXE mechanism.
+However, we decided here to use Cobbler since it is a powerful, easy to use and handy when it comes to quickly setting up network installation environments.
+Cobbler is a Linux based provisioning system which lets you among others configure Network installation for each server from its MAC address, manage DNS and serve DHCP requests…

 ### Setup LXC Linux Bridge